 Your family doctor: Ask if your doctor has experience treating Service members or can refer you to someone who does

 Your local VA Medical Center or Vet Center: VA specializes in the care and treatment of Veterans

 Explore these resources for helping Service members cope when preparing for deployment.

-This program by the Department of Defense provides information and support for Service members and their families who may need support when preparing for deployment.
+This U.S. Department of Defense program provides assistance for Service members and their families who may need support when preparing for deployment.
 This site is available 24 hours a day, 7 days a week, and there is no charge for these services.

 Featuring real stories of Service members who have reached out for support, this campaign was launched by the Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury to promote the processes of building resilience, facilitating recovery, and supporting reintegration of returning Service members, Veterans, and their families.

 Having trouble coping with your upcoming military deployment over an extended period of time could be associated with health-related conditions that need attention.
 This link will allow you to search for VA programs located near you.
 If you are eligible to receive care through the Veterans Health Administration, you can enroll in one of VA’s treatment programs.